endymion/BeachAnalytics/site/_posts/2020-04-29-dont-focus-on-the-center-line.md

 <!--more-->

 Many people are misinterpreting the COVID-19 [forecast model](/ihme-model.html) from the University of Washington’s Institute for Health Metrics and Evaluation.
-In Florida, we already have some experience with one of the ways that people are misinterpreting the forecasts, from our <mark>experience interpreting hurricane forecasts</mark>.
+In Florida, we already have some experience with one of the ways that people are misinterpreting the forecasts from our <mark>experience interpreting hurricane forecasts</mark>.

 ## Don't watch the center line

-On the morning of Friday, 13 August 2004 during Hurricane Charley, the National Hurricane Center's forecast for the path of Hurricane Charley showed a <mark>cone of uncertainty</mark> for where the storm would make landfall that <mark>showed the center line of the storm passing directly over Tampa Bay</mark>.
+On the morning of Friday, 13 August 2004 during Hurricane Charley, the National Hurricane Center's forecast for the path of the hurricane showed a <mark>cone of uncertainty</mark> for where the storm would make landfall that <mark>showed the center line of the storm passing directly over Tampa Bay</mark>.

 {% responsive_image path: images/posts/NHC-Hurricane-Charley-2004-08-13-1100.gif
   template: _includes/responsive-image-article-figure.html